History of the Better Care Network

 In June 2006 BCN launched the Better Care Network website, in partnership with the Child Rights Information Network (CRIN).

 Since 2014, BCN has been implementing key changes to its governance, management and administration to reflect its maturity as a network, in line with its strategic plan (2014-2017).
 Its fiscal and hosting arrangements have evolved to better enable BCN to operate as an independent network organization.
-In November 2014, BCN moved to its own office space located opposite the UN Headquarters in New York and in September 2015 it launched a brand new independent Webite.
-On 1st July 2016, BCN became a fiscally sponsored project of the Tides Center.
+In November 2014, BCN moved to its own office space located opposite the UN Headquarters in New York and in September 2015 it launched a brand new independent Website.
+Since July 2016 BCN is fiscally sponsored by the Tides Center, a 501(c)(3) non-profit organization.

 The mission of the BCN is to facilitate active information exchange and collaboration on the issue of children without adequate family care and advocate for technically sound policy and programmatic action on global, regional, and national levels in order to: